Valreyh/Valreyh/README.md

 ![Logo](https://i.imgur.com/fNgtxEm.png)

 <br/>
 Hey 👋 Welcome to my profile, my name is Théo and I'm a Junior Developer from France.
-I'm currently in my third year in IT University and aim to go to a Master degree after that.
+Currently in a Master degree.
 I like to discover new tech and create cool stuff.
 <br/>
 <br/>
 🎯 Aim to develop a big thing and found a startup in the future